allenaxie/etherskan/README.md

 Etherskan (with a K) is an application based off of Etherscan.io.
 In this application, the user can view the latest blocks and transactions, as well as search a block or transaction in the Ethereum network to view its details.

+This is my first project related to the blockchain so I am excited to continue learning about this topic and become a part of this community.

 ## 💻 Technologies Used